MicrosoftDocs/dynamics365smb-docs/financials/walkthrough-receiving-and-putting-away-in-basic-warehousing.md

  The following walkthrough demonstrates method B in the previous table.

 ## About This Walkthrough
- In basic warehousing where your location is set up to require put-away processing but not receive processing, you use the **Inventory Put-away** window to record and post put-away and receipt information for your inbound source documents.
+ In basic warehouse configurations where your location is set up to require put-away processing but not receive processing, you use the **Inventory Put-away** window to record and post put-away and receipt information for your inbound source documents.
 The inbound source document can be a purchase order, sales return order, inbound transfer order, or production order with output that is ready to be put away.

  This walkthrough demonstrates the following tasks.